conclusion-digital-cx/cx-engine/README.md

-A online block editor + light headless PHP backend.

-# What is it
+# Intro
-Cx Engine is a light online page editor and comes with a basic PHP based restfull API.
+Cx Engine is an online page editor combined with a headless restfull API written in PHP.

 # Roadmap
 - [ ] [api] Add roles and protect with JWT tokens
 - [ ] [admin] Plugin management
 - [ ] [blocks] Add example blocks to connect with prismic

+# Installation
+1. Rename `config.examples.php` to `config.php`.
+2. Edit the settings to suit your needs.
+3. Copy the files to your server.
+4. Enter the url of your server in a webbrowser and you are good to go.

+# Development
+Run `npm start` to spin up a PHP development server.
+This will start a new development server at http://localhost:8666/.
+This readme will use futher use this host to show examples.

 # Headless API
-It comes out of the box with a light PHP based restfull API driven by a SQLite database.
-This let's you quickly scaffold a project and suits most light production websites.
-For high traffic you can also pick any other headless restfull api or Saas vendors like prismic or contentfull.
+It comes out of the box with a light Restfull API that supports all SQL databases (including MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle and more).
+This let's you quickly scaffold a project.

 # API Endpoints
 - POST /upload